 Scottish Aggregates Tax (SAT)

-Scottish Aggregates Tax will be the third fully devolved tax in Scotland, replacing the UK Aggregates Levy for aggregate commercially exploited in Scotland from 1 April 2026.
+Scottish Aggregates Tax is the third fully devolved tax in Scotland, replacing the UK Aggregates Levy for aggregate commercially exploited in Scotland from 1 April 2026.
 Revenue Scotland is responsible for collecting and managing the Scottish Aggregates Tax.

 Who may be affected

-The Scottish Aggregates Tax may apply to businesses and organisations that commercially exploit aggregate in Scotland, including:
+The Scottish Aggregates Tax applies to businesses and organisations that commercially exploit aggregate in Scotland, including:

 • quarry operators